-With the built environment contributing around 40% of the world’s total carbon footprint (World Green Building Council), developers and property owners must not be daunted by the Net Zero carbon buildings challenge.
+With the built environment contributing around 40% of the world’s total carbon footprint according to the World Green Building Council, developers and property owners must not be daunted by the Net Zero buildings challenge.

 Rather, they should take proactive, systematic steps towards targeting carbon reduction for all buildings in the face of climate change and take heed of the Paris Agreement goal to limit global warming to well below 2, preferably to 1.5 degrees Celsius, compared to pre-industrial levels.